Skip to content

 private Boolean status;

-In summary, to avoid issues, it is advisable to refrain from using keywords in database design whenever possible.
+In summary, to avoid issues, we recommend avoiding the use of keywords in your database design whenever possible.

 MybatisPlusException: Your property named “xxx” cannot find the corresponding database column name!

-Symptom: No issues arise during unit testing, but this exception occurs when starting the server for debugging.
+Symptom: The unit tests pass without issues, but this exception occurs when you start the server for debugging.

-Cause: In version 3.1.1 and later, optimizations were made to the field cache, using .class as the key instead of the original class name (className).
-However, when using dev-tools, .class might be loaded by different class loaders, resulting in the inability to find the corresponding property.
+Cause: In version 3.1.1 and later, field caching was optimized by using .class as the key instead of the original class name (className).
+However, when using dev-tools, .class might be loaded by different class loaders, which can cause properties to not be found.

 Solution: Remove the dev-tools plugin.
-This avoids loading .class with different class loaders, thereby resolving the exception.
+This prevents .class from being loaded by different class loaders, resolving the exception.

 Error attempting to get column “create_time” from result set.
 Cause: java.sql.SQLFeatureNotSupportedException

-Symptom: When integrating with the Druid data source, after upgrading to version 3.1.1 or later, the error java.sql.SQLFeatureNotSupportedException occurs.
-This issue was not present in versions prior to 3.1.0.
+Symptom: When integrating with Druid data source, after upgrading to version 3.1.1 or later, you encounter the error: java.sql.SQLFeatureNotSupportedException.
+This issue does not occur in versions prior to 3.1.0.

-Cause: MyBatis-Plus versions 3.1.1 and above adopted a newer JDBC implementation, which introduced upgrades in handling modern date types (e.g., LocalDateTime).
-However, Druid versions prior to 1.1.21 do not support this feature, resulting in the exception.
-For details, refer to the related issue.
+Cause: MyBatis-Plus versions 3.1.1 and later use a newer JDBC implementation that includes upgraded handling for new date types (such as LocalDateTime).
+However, Druid versions prior to 1.1.21 do not support this feature, causing this exception.
+For more details, refer to the related issue.

 Solutions: